Example of Affidavit Format for Divorce in Australia

 Preparing an Affidavit Form for Divorce

-• Signatures: The deponent must sign the bottom of each page in the presence of an authorised person.
+• The deponent must sign the bottom of each page of the affidavit in the presence of an authorised person before it can be accepted by the Court.

 Attaching Documents to Your Divorce Application

-Supporting documents (e.g., marriage certificate, child support agreements) referenced in your affidavit must be attached as annexures.
+You might reference other documents in your affidavit.
+This could be things like marriage certificates and child support agreements.
+They must be attached as annexures.
 Each annexure should be:

 • Signed and witnessed by an authorised person.